 They are especially used in the water restoration business.
 Thermal imaging testing can be used on water damage projects.
 It can help to assess existing water damage and to pinpoint any possible moisture issues.
 The device's accuracy makes it valuable to professionals in the restoration and remediation industry.

 Thermal imaging testing focuses on infrared radiation.
-This radiation is released by both people and objects.
-Thermal imaging testing shows the contrast of warm objects and cooler ones very clearly since more radiation is discharged with higher temperatures.
+Both people and objects release this radiation.
+Thermal imaging testing shows the contrast between warm objects and cooler ones very clearly since more radiation is discharged with higher temperatures.